 (Pro 3) Low-Maintenance, Advanced Z-Phosphor Laser Models: Sony offers a wide range of laser projectors that offer up to 10,000-lumens brightness and 20,000-hour lamp life.
 Their high maximum brightness enables a higher contrast ratio and deeper blacks in dark scenes.
 In addition, a laser model typically runs cooler, requiring less active cooling than a lamp-based model.

 (Con 3) Limited Portable Projector Selection: Compared to other projector brands’ lineups, the Sony range is limited when it comes to portable and mini projectors, like the AAXA P300.
-Thus, if you’re looking for an outdoor projector or inexpensive smart projector, you may find that other brands offer a wider selection, such as you’ll find in our Vamvo L4200 portable video projector review.
+Thus, if you’re looking for an outdoor projector, a budget home theater projector, or an inexpensive smart projector, you may find that other brands offer a wider selection, such as the one you’ll find in our Vamvo L4200 portable video projector review.

 (Con 4) Some Models Still Using Mercury Lamps: While Sony moves toward wider adoption of laser light sources, they still use a high-pressure mercury lamp in some models.
 This type outperforms LED when it comes to color saturation and is a longer-lasting lamp than a conventional incandescent bulb.
 However, a mercury vapor lamp won’t provide the same life as a blue laser diode and requires special handling when disposing of the bulb.

 Not many brands can compete with Sony projectors, including BenQ, Acer, and Viewsonic.
-Yet, newer Sony projectors offer leading image processing and optics, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
+Yet, newer Sony projectors offer leading image processing and optics display technology, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
 Newer models also offer easier options for connecting with your laptop, smart TV, external speakers, and other input-output devices.
-Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness.
+Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness for great frame rates if you are a gamer.

 If you’ve been wanting to upgrade your home theater setup to provide a more cinematic experience when showing movies, a home projector can now offer enough picture quality to satisfy cinephiles.